jonsnow14/SnowFlake_Basics/README.md

         3.Perform the ingestion with SQL or Python

   Data Laoding
-      Load Data from Snowflake Market place
+      >>Load Data from Snowflake Market place
-      Load Data from Snowflake's web inteference
+      >>Load Data from Snowflake's web inteference
-      Load Data from local using Snowflake's CLI
+      L>>oad Data from local using Snowflake's CLI
-      Copy into SQL command to load data from files in cloud into snowlake
+      >>Copy into SQL command to load data from files in cloud into snowlake

-Load data from snowflake market place
+Load data from snowflake market place (steps involved)

         Log into snowflake account
         Click on MarketPlace